zzyyzzzzy/meme/README.md

 # 😂Meme Generate
-This was a project inspired by a React course I took.
-I had to combine skills I learned in React in this application.
+This was a project inspired by a React.js course I took.

 This Application allows people to generate a random Meme and write comments on it.